krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 # Hash table

 A <u>hash table</u>, also known as a <u>hash map</u>, is a data structure that establishes a mapping between keys and values, enabling efficient element retrieval.
-Specifically, when we input a `key` into the hash table, we can retrive the corresponding `value` in $O(1)$ time complexity.
+Specifically, when we input a `key` into the hash table, we can retrieve the corresponding `value` in $O(1)$ time complexity.

 As shown in the figure below, given $n$ students, each student has two data fields: "Name" and "Student ID".
 If we want to implement a query function that takes a student ID as input and returns the corresponding name, we can use the hash table shown in the figure below.